idleberg/create-playdate-release/README.md

     github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

+> [!NOTE]
-:bulb: **Note:** For security reasons it's recommended to use the commit hash of the [release](https://github.com/idleberg/create-playdate-release/releases) as version identifier
+> For security reasons it's recommended to use the commit hash of the [release](https://github.com/idleberg/create-playdate-release/releases) as version identifier

 ## All options